kelzenberg/code-challenge-poll/fe/README.md

 - Questions page returns errors
   - CORS error when trying to fetch data from the backend
   - 307 (Temporary Redirect) error
+- Answers page can only be accessed with a valid question ID
+  - Add a selector to choose a question on answers page

 ### Missed accomplishments